Pacific Connections: An Overview

 Pacific Connections Phase 1: Following a $2.2 million donation from the Foundation to the City, the first phase of the garden was completed and opened to the public in fall 2008.
 It included the central welcoming meadow; interpretive shelter, five entry gardens, and the grading, pathways, and retaining walls for the future Cascadia Forest.
 [Read more]

-Pacific Connections Phase 11: In 2009, the Foundation raised $425,000 to help create the Gateway to Chile, the first garden is Phase II of Pacific Connections.
+Pacific Connections Phase 2: In 2009, the Foundation raised $425,000 to help create the Gateway to Chile, the first garden is Phase II of Pacific Connections.
 The Gateway garden opened in fall 2010.
-In summer 2012, we launched a new major campaign to raise $4.5 million to fund the completion of the New Zealand and Cascadia Forests, as well as create an endowment for maintenance.
+In summer 2012, we launched a new major campaign to fund the construction of the New Zealand and Cascadia Forests, as well as create an endowment for maintenance.
 Construction of the New Zealand Forest was completed in late summer, 2013.
 [Read more]

 How You Can Help